tardate/LittleArduinoProjects/README.md

-# 393 Little Electronics and Arduino Projects
+# 395 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [DicksonChargePump](./playground/DicksonChargePump) - Zener-regulated 12V Dickson Charge Pump driven with Arduino PWM.
+> Latest addition:sparkles: [AT89C2051/Programmer](./8051/AT89C2051/Programmer) - Building a programmer for the Intel MCS-51/8051 compatible AT89C2051, with host software running on MacOSX.

 Just my collection of electronics projects, many involving an Arduino in one way or another.
 Some are full builds (like [The FretBoard](./FretBoard)),